 Most helpful tips I can give are the following: Be friendly, engaged, and interested in the positions that are available.
 Know the product lines well, and harp on the 4 core principles and safety at any chance you get.
 Good Luck!

-I applied in-person and interviewed at Baker Hughes Inteq.
+I applied in-person – interviewed at Baker Hughes Inteq (Oklahoma City, OK).

 - Are you a hard worker?
 You hunt or have a lease?
-View Answer
+1 Answer

-I applied through college or university and the process took 2 days – interviewed at Baker Hughes Inteq in December 2010.
+I applied through college or university.
+The process took 2 days – interviewed at Baker Hughes Inteq (Houston, TX) in December 2010.